PradipH31/CIBT_Notes_Angular_Part1/README.md

 use ng generate component Navbar to create a component called Navbar\
 Use ng generate module PropertyManager to create a module called property manager\
 Use ng generate class property-manager/models/Property to create class inside property manager/property\
-Use ng g guard auth/auth to create authentication guard(CanActivate())
+Use ng g guard auth/auth to create authentication guard(CanActivate())\
+\
+Routing will not work for multiple links in a uri